 Sanding can be a tedious task.
 Ask any woodworker, and they’ll tell you that it is likely one of their least favorite tasks.
 A cordless drill, however, can alleviate some of that work.

-There are a few ways you can use your drill / driver as a sander.
-One is by attaching a drum sander.
-By Using a cylindrical Sanding Drums and Sleeves set, they are ideal for cleaning up holes, Sanding off edges, rounding corners, or removing burrs from cut metal.
+There are a few ways you can use your drill as a sander.
+One is by attaching a drum sander on your drill or drill-press.
+Because of their cylindrical shape, Sanding Drums and Sleeves sets are ideal for smoothing up inside holes, cleaning up bandsaw marks from rounded cuts, sanding off edges, rounding corners, or removing burrs from cut wood or metal.

 Alternatively, you can use flap sanding wheels.
-They are made up of small squares of sandpaper mounted around a wheel.
+Which are sanding attachments made up of small squares of sandpaper mounted around a wheel with 1/4 inch shank.
 When the wheel rotates it “flaps” the material, gradually sanding the surface with a little bit of flexibility to produce more delicate blending and finishing, without the risk of overheating and burning the material.

 Paint stripping can be a messy job.
-Using liquid stripping compounds takes time, and is highly toxic.
-A wire brush can strip paint from metal surfaces much faster and cleaner.
+Using liquid stripping chemicals and compounds is time consuming and highly toxic.
+A wire brush attachment can perform heavy duty cleaning jobs like paint stripping and rust removal from metal surfaces quicker and cleaner than using solvents.

-Wire brushes are known for their heavy-duty cleaning ability.
-They are especially great for removing stubborn substances from materials, such as paint, glue residue or rust.
+Wire brush attachments are known for their heavy-duty cleaning ability.
+They are especially great for removing stubborn substances from materials, such as paint, glue residue or rust and they are great for many welding tasks like edge blending, deburring metal cut edges and weld removals.

-We recommend a set of brass-coated wire brushes that are mounted on ¼ inch shanks to fit into any drill / driver, which can be very convenient and handy, and beats using a manual wire brush.
+You can use a set of brass-coated wire brushes that are mounted on ¼ inch shanks to fit into any drill / driver, which is very convenient and handy solution for rust cleaning or prep works and certainly beats using a manual wire brush by hand.

-The Brass coating is helpful in reducing sparks when applied to metal at high speeds and it prolongs the life of the wires, but it is also a good conductor of heat.
+The brass-coating on wire bristles is very helpful in reducing sparks when the wire brush is applied to the metal surface at very high speeds.
+It will also help to prolong the life of the wires, but it is also a good conductor of heat.
 Therefore you will want to use your drill at an RPM of 4500 MAX.

-Pro tip: When you feel your wire brushes becoming dull after many uses, run your drill in reverse, it will work to resharpen the bristles and breath new life into the brush.
+Pro tip: When you feel your wire brush attachments are becoming dull after many uses, run your drill in reverse, it will work to re-sharpen the bristles tips and breath new life into the brush.

 - Drill Attachments for Grinding

-Here’s the problem: you need to use your grinder but don’t have a power source where you want to use it or you don’t even have a grinder handy.
-The answer: use a drill arbor adapter, It will give your drill a ½” arbor that will allow you to fit any 1/2 inch arbor (center hole) grinding disc onto your cordless drill to function as a grinder with the appropriate grinding wheel.
+Sometimes you need to use a grinder for a light job but don’t have a power source nearby or you don’t have a grinder handy or don't even own one!
+You can use a drill arbor adapter, It will give your drill a 1/2 inch arbor that will allow you to fit any grinder wheel with a 1/2 inch arbor hole onto your cordless drill to function as a grinder in a pinch.

-The adapter is a threaded shaft that has a nut above two extra-wide washers.
+The adapter is basically a threaded arbor on a shank, with a nut and two extra-wide washers to hold the wheel on both sides.
 To insert the disc, slide the nut and top washer off the top of the shaft.
-Put the disc on, then the washer and nut.
-Tighten the nut so the washers firmly hold the disc.
+Put the disc on, then the other washer and nut.
+Tighten the nut so the washers firmly hold the disc from both sides.
 Now you’re ready to grind.

-Using a cordless drill with a grinder or cut-off disc is a great way to reach hard-to-reach places, such as underneath a vehicle, outside in the shed or anywhere else.
+Using a cordless drill with a grinder or cut-off disc is a great way to reach hard-to-reach places, such as underneath a vehicle, outside in the shed or anywhere else where accessibility is an issue.

-With ¼” round shanks, this arbor adapter fits all standard cordless drills.
-As with any grinding job, be sure to wear safety glasses and a mask in order to avoid injury.
+With 1/4 inch round shanks, this arbor adapter fits all standard drills or drill presses.
+As with any grinding job, be sure to wear safety glasses and personal safety equipment in order to avoid injury.

 - Drill Attachments for Cutting